uprm-research-resto/coliform-project/README.md

 * Version 0.6.1
   - Hotfix:
     - Fixed plots grid layout, and eliminated camera detection indicator because of critical error.
+* Version 0.6.2
+  - Minor Update:
+    - GUI:
+      - Now Show Image and Show Plots display figures on different windows.
+      - Fixed error display for when heater and pump are not conneted at pin 12 and 11 respectively.

 #Usage
 ##Imports